theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

  **Configure the CLI**

 Before using Alibaba Cloud CLI, you must run the aliyun configure command to configure the AccessKey pair, region, and language.
-You use the configured data to call Alibaba cloud resources.
+You use the configured data to call Alibaba Cloud resources.
 You can create and view your AccessKey pair on the AccessKey page in the Alibaba Cloud console, or contact your system administrator to obtain the AccessKey pair.

 ``` {#codeblock_p1q_xwi_969}
 $ aliyun configure